Vardisgeor/Booking-Application/README.md

 # Room Rental Management System

-This application was developed as a university project for the "Distributed Systems" course.
 The application is a room rental management system that allows users to perform manager and tenant operations.
-The system uses a custom implementation of the MapReduce framework for processing large volumes of data and consists of a backend implemented in Java and a mobile application in Android.
+The multithread system uses a custom implementation of the MapReduce framework for processing large volumes of data and consists of a backend implemented in Java and a mobile application in Android.

 ## Project Requirements
 ### Manager Functions: